BioDani/javascript/README.md

-# javascript
+# Javascript Esencial

-JavaScript from the fundamentals to create complex websites with advanced elements
+JavaScript from the fundamentals to create complex websites with advanced elements from LinkedIn Learning.